 A: There is no scientific evidence to suggest that the vaccine could cause infertility in women.
 In addition, infertility is not known to occur as a result of natural COVID-19 disease, further demonstrating that immune responses to the virus, whether induced by infection or a vaccine, are not a cause of infertility.
 Reports on social media have falsely asserted that the vaccine could cause infertility in women and the FDA is concerned that this misinformation may cause women to avoid vaccination to prevent COVID-19, which is a potentially serious and life-threatening disease.
 SARS-CoV-2 is the virus that causes COVID-19.
 The symptoms of COVID-19 vary and are unpredictable; many people have no symptoms or only mild disease, while some have severe respiratory disease including pneumonia and acute respiratory distress syndrome (ARDS), leading to multi-organ failure and death.
 The Pfizer-BioNTech COVID-19 vaccine is a mRNA vaccine.
 It contains a piece of the SARS-CoV-2 virus’s genetic material that instructs cells in the body to make the virus’s distinctive “spike” protein.
 After a person is vaccinated, their body produces copies of the spike protein, which does not cause disease, and triggers the immune system to learn to react defensively, producing an immune response against SARS-CoV-2.
 Contrary to false reports on social media, this protein is not the same as any involved in formation of the placenta.

 Responsibility for additional post-authorization vaccine safety monitoring is shared primarily by the FDA and the U.S. Centers for Disease Control and Prevention (CDC), along with other agencies involved in healthcare delivery.
 Post-authorization safety monitoring during the COVID-19 pandemic vaccination program aims to continuously monitor the safety of COVID-19 vaccines to rapidly detect safety problems if they exist.
 There are multiple, complementary systems in place with validated analytic methods that can rapidly detect signals for possible vaccine safety problems.
 The U.S. government has a well-established post-authorization/post-approval vaccine safety monitoring infrastructure that has been scaled up to meet the needs of a large-scale COVID-19 vaccination program.
-The U.S. government – in partnership with health systems, academic centers, and private sector partners – will use multiple existing vaccine safety monitoring systems to monitor COVID-19 vaccines in the post-authorization/approval period.
+The U.S. government – in partnership with health systems, academic centers, and private sector partners – is using multiple existing vaccine safety monitoring systems to monitor COVID-19 vaccines in the post-authorization/approval period.
 Some of these systems are the Vaccine Adverse Event Reporting System (VAERS), the Vaccine Safety Datalink (VSD), the Biologics Effectiveness and Safety (BEST) Initiative, and Medicare claims data.

 A: The FDA believes it is important for clinical trials for other COVID-19 vaccines to continue or initiate.
 It is important to have a portfolio of COVID-19 vaccines available to be able to vaccinate our population.

 A: FDA career scientists and physicians in the Center for Biologics Evaluation and Research made a determination that the emergency use authorization request met the criteria for issuing an EUA.
-The FDA’s chief scientist, Rear Adm.
+The FDA’s former chief scientist, Rear Adm.
 Denise Hinton, signed the letter of authorization.

-A: The FDA embarked on an education campaign via social media, consumer content, media interviews, engagement with stakeholders and more to help the public understand our regulatory and scientific processes.
+A: The FDA has embarked on an education campaign via social media, consumer content, media interviews, engagement with stakeholders and more to help the public understand our regulatory and scientific processes.
 These engagements will continue.